diegocaballero/diegocaballero/README.md

-- 👋 Hi, I’m @diegocaballero
+- 👋 Hi, I’m @diegocaballero Senior Software Developer
-- 👀 I’m interested in JAVA projects and software/it architecture
+- 👀 I’m interested in JAVA projects and software/It architecture
-- 📆 Experience in Fintech, Academy and IoT projects (7years)
+- 📆 Experience in Fintech, Academy, and IoT projects (9 years)

 <!---
 diegocaballero/diegocaballero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.